jdoleary/Spellmasons/docs/TasksCurrent.md

 - bug in Hotseat multiplayer where player 1 keeps getting to choose spells every time it's his turn (3 players)
 - bug getting desync when testting all movement spells in multiplayer with golem corpse
 ---
-- Spud Bud — Today at 1:13 PM
-We did test that a little.
-He would walk to stand on top of my friend and just stand there if he didn't move, without attacking.
-If I walked into his attack range, he would attack me on his turn
 - Bug: Blood curse doesn't load in properly.
 I cursed a golem and it had 40 health when saved, then I load and it has 20 health
 - i18n: Cannot load multiplayer game over a game that is ongoing
 - Got "Back to Lobby" menu and when I returned and resumed game then I was able to see the save button in multiplayer menu.